vircadia/vircadia-native-core/README.md

 In order to set up your own virtual world, you need to set up and run your own local "domain".

-The domain-server gives a number different types of assignments to the assignment-client for different features: audio, avatars, voxels, particles, and meta-voxels.
+The domain-server gives a number different types of assignments to the assignment-client for different features: audio, avatars, voxels, particles, meta-voxels and models.

 Follow the instructions in the [build guide](BUILD.md) to build the various components.